PulsedLight3D/LIDARLite_v2_Arduino_Library/README.md

 # Installation

-To install, download this repo put the "LIDARLite" folder in your Arduino "libraries" folder.
+To install, download this repo put the "LIDARLite" (**which is inside the "LIDARLite_v2_Arduino_Library-master"**) folder in your Arduino "libraries" folder (**make sure you put "LIDARLite at the root of the librarires folder and not the entire repo**).
 If you need help, follow the instructions here: [http://arduino.cc/en/Guide/Libraries](http://arduino.cc/en/Guide/Libraries)

 # Wiring Diagrams